Northern Coastal Region

 Let's visit the Crusaders - or what's left of their world, with a visit to Akko (Acre), home to the Crusader's fascinating 12th century fortress by the ancient port city.
 We'll discover the 28-foot thick walls, walk through a hidden escape tunnel, visit the vast Knight's halls, see moats, a public latrine, and more!
 You can follow a fabulous tour with audio-visual presentations on the walls of the 900 year old Crusader buildings.
-There are 3 options for the tour including a wheelchair accessible one.
+Some of the areas are wheelchair accessible.

 While we're here, let's visit The Underground Prisoners Museum, housed in an Ottoman citadel.
 Prisoners from the Jewish underground were incarcerated here under terrible conditions during the British Mandate period.
 We'll learn about the daring prison break and the brave men who were sentenced and hanged here by the British.
 Zeev Jabotinsky, Commander of the Jewish defense of Jerusalem, was the first Jewish prisoner held here.